chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 }
 ```

 Now we can create an instance of the `Root` and an instance of `Profile`, and pass the `user` in directly as the value for `args`.
-(There is a subtlety here in how this works in real Glimmer components when passing plain values rather than objects, which I’m simplifying for understanding here.
-I cover that in Part II below!)
+(There is a subtlety here in how this works in real Glimmer components when passing plain values rather than objects, which I cover in Part II below.)

 ```js
 let root = new Root();